vkdatta/termuxessentialsbyvk/README.md

 ## termuxessentialsbyvk

-A small toolkit for Termux that lets you:
+A lightweight tool for Termux that lets you:

 - **`copy <filename>`**